Contact Us for a Free Consultation (213) 542-0979

 Real Estate Fraud Laws in California

-The crime of real estate fraud in California occurs when an individual commits a type of fraud crime that involves purchasing, selling, or the financing of real estate property.
+Simply put, real estate fraud in California occurs when an individual commits a fraud crime involving the purchase, sale, or financing of real estate property.

-The term “real estate fraud” actually includes a wide range of illegal activity directly connected to home or business mortgages, rental properties, flipping properties, straw buyer schemes, and predatory loans.
+“real estate fraud” includes illegal activities directly connected to home or business mortgages, rental properties, flipping properties, straw buyer schemes, and predatory loans.

-Real estate fraud can occur during several points in a transaction, such as foreclosure proceedings, the appraisal, or at closing.
+Real estate fraud can occur at several points in a transaction, such as foreclosure proceedings, appraisal, or closing.

 While the state of California does not have one specific statute for real estate fraud charges, there are a wide range of related laws used by prosecutors, such as: